APT (Advanced Persistent Threat) BotNet

 Nyarlathotep… the crawling chaos… I am the last… I will tell the audient void….— screamed by a Security researcher as he plummeted off the roof of the datacenter cackling

-The target of this malware is so far any internet connected digital device.
-It has been found in stop lights, MRI machines, video game arcades, satellites, smart fridges, smart bulbs, car touch screen computer dashboards and oddly enough even a few Nokia 3310 phones.
-It has been suspected of taking over these devices and reading data, as well as operating things such as factory robots.
+The target of this malware is so far any internet-connected digital device.
+It has been found in stop lights, MRI machines, video game arcades, satellites, smart fridges, smart bulbs, car touch screen computer dashboards, and oddly enough even a few Nokia 3310 phones.
+It has been suspected of taking over these devices, reading data, and operating things such as factory robots.
 The full extent of this has yet to be determined.

 Ubiquity: The Tick-Tock man is everywhere.
 It is in everything.

 Attacks per round: 0 unless controlling device

 Skills: Hack Computers 89%, Control connected device 92% Sanity Loss: 0, 1d8 upon realizing the extent